 Rollout Approach

-In accordance with the Decision, we have developed a phased rollout schedule commencing with a trial in Markam on 28 July 2026 and concluding with the final exchange on 28 July 2027.
-As indicated in the carriers’ submission dated 24 July 2025, the carriers proposed an exchange-based rollout that aligns with the phased approach successfully employed in the United States (U.S.).
+In accordance with the Decision, we have developed a phased rollout schedule commencing with a trial in Brampton, Markam and Victoria on 28 July 2026 and concluding with the final Exchange Area on 28 July 2027.
+As indicated in the carriers’ submission dated 24 July 2025, the carriers proposed an Exchange Area-based rollout that aligns with the phased approach successfully employed in the United States (U.S.).
 Consistent with the U.S. approach, which prioritized deployment in the Top 100 MSAs, we recommend an initial rollout encompassing the top 110 Canadian exchanges with highest demand for numbering resources according to the criteria detailed below.

 Selection Criteria and Phase-Gate Conditions

-Exchanges chosen for the first year of the rollout are those with at least 12 NPA-NXXs ordered between 2015 and 2025, according to data from the Canadian Numbering Administrator (CNA) in contribution CNCO313A.
+Exchange Areas chosen for the first year of the rollout are those with at least 12 NPA-NXXs ordered between 2015 and 2025, according to data from the Canadian Numbering Administrator (CNA) in contribution CNCO313A.
 This criterion ensures TBP is deployed where it will be most effective and aligns with the U.S. approach, which prioritises larger, high-demand exchanges during the initial deployment year.

+To provide further context for the scope and rationale of the rollout, we note that Canada has 2,996 Exchange Areas.
+The proposed rollout schedule includes 110 Exchange Areas, selected based on demonstrated demand for numbering resources and phased in accordance with the timelines set out in this contribution.
+This targeted approach focuses industry effort where TBP will deliver measurable benefits; implementing TBP across all exchanges at this time many of which show little to no demand-would not be a prudent use of resources and would impose costs on legacy systems for which no commensurate benefit would be realized.
+As demand matures in additional Exchange Areas such that TBP would realize tangible benefits, those exchanges can be added to the TBP program and opened consistent with the implementation milestones and phase-gate criteria set out herein.
+The industry will bring forward a follow-up submission with respect to the Exchange Areas not included in the initial rollout schedule, in advance of the date by which all Exchange Areas are expected to be TBP-ready under Telecom Decision CRTC 2025-321.

-Markham Trial
+Launch Trial

-TBP will initially launch in the Markham, Ontario exchange on 28 July 2026 (see contribution CNCO292D.docx for details).
-The successful launch and evaluation of TBP in Markham will serve as a foundation for expanding TBP to additional exchanges, in phases, based on carrier readiness.
-The list of exchanges included in the proposed phased rollout plan are provided in the table below.
+TBP will initially launch in 3 Exchange Areas (Markham, ON, Brampton, ON and Victoria, BC) on 28 July 2026 (see contribution CNCO292D.docx for details).
+The successful launch and evaluation of TBP in these Exchange Areas will serve as a foundation for expanding TBP to additional Exchange Areas, in phases, based on carrier readiness.
+The list of Exchange Areas included in the proposed phased rollout plan are provided in the table below.

+Obligations Applicable to All Carriers in Canada

+LNP Query Readiness

+Regardless of which Exchange Areas are launching in this initial phase, all Carriers operating in Canada must be performing LNP queries on a TBP ready query database by the Launch Date of July 28, 2026.
+This may entail changing LNP query provider.

+Additional Requirements for Carriers in Pooled Exchange Areas

+Carriers participating in a pooled Exchange Area are subject to further requirements beyond LNP query readiness (including successful production testing of TBP systems that enable block reservations and return).

-Note: exchanges involving entities with an ITPA presence are excluded until 28 July 2027.
+Note: Exchange Areas involving entities with an ITPA presence are excluded until 28 July 2027.
 This exclusion is based on the list of ITPA members included in the ITPA Part 1 application submitted on 27 June 2025.

 Phased Rollout Timeline

+(1) Phase 1-LaunchTrial (2026-07-28): 3-Exchange Area Launch trial.

-Phase 1A (2026-09-29): Launch exchanges within the two most populous provinces in the two largest Incumbent Local Exchange Carrier (ILEC) territories.
+(2) Phase 1A (2026-09-29): Launch Exchange Areas within the two most populous provinces in the two largest Incumbent Local Exchange Carrier (ILEC) territories.